-Significant investment has been made during the year with the opening of the new Sixth Form Centre to provide the sixth form with a dedicated base and to further release teaching space at the school's main site.
-Investment in the physical IT infrastructure was completed during the year.
+Investment in the physical IT infrastructure continued during the year.
 This has enabled the school to provide significant improvements in teaching, communications and to enable the provision of a whole-school MIS.
-The MIS has been developed further to include a parent portal.
+This has also allowed the school to successfully continue to teach pupils during the national lockdown through online teaching offering a full time table to pupils.